Los Angeles Almanac Logo

 During the first half of the 20th Century, the Los Angeles area was crisscrossed by more than 1,100 miles of track carrying passengers on Pacific Electric Railway Red Cars.
 These cars, powered by overhead electrical cables, were so-named for their red color (downtown railcars were painted yellow).
 Passengers could travel the line between the San Fernando Valley and Long Beach and as far as Redlands and Newport Beach.

-Opening day, July 4, for Pacific Electric Railway line in Long Beach.
-Courtesy of the California Historical Society Collection at USC Library.
+Opening day, July 4, 1902, for Pacific Electric Railway line in Long Beach, in the California Historical Society Collection at USC Library.